 After conceding defeat of congressional attempts to dismantle the Affordable Care Act (ACA), the Trump Administration is now using executive action to try to undermine and gut the law.
 Today, the Administration issued an executive order (EO) directing the Departments of Health and Human Services, Labor, and Treasury, to figure out ways to allow insurers to undermine the ACA.
 In particular, the EO asks the departments to reexamine rules to extend the duration of short-term plans from a three-month maximum to up to a year and permit the sale of association health plans.
-Association health plans are unregulated by the states.
-And, both short-term and association plans generally do not include the ACA’s consumer protections.
+Many short-term and association plans generally do not include the ACA’s consumer protections.

 The bottom line is that today’s EO is bad for women – it jeopardizes access to health coverage for the more than 89.6 million women ages 18-64 nationwide who—thanks largely in part to the ACA—now have health insurance coverage.
 Do not be fooled—today’s EO is not about consumer choice or more coverage options, it is a politically calculated attack on the ACA.

 So, why is this EO bad for women’s health?

 Because women have benefitted from key ACA consumer protections like prohibitions against discriminating against people with pre-existing conditions and requirements that plans cover basic health services, like preventive care.
 The EO would allow insurers to return to pre-ACA discriminatory practices that harmed women and limited their access to health coverage.